SCRIMMAGE REPORT, DAY TWO | Continuing our report on scrimmages Thursday night in the ETB coverage area (UPDATED with West Rusk, Sabine)

-EDITOR’S NOTE: The concept here is to update, throughout the day on Friday, how the scrimmages turned out involving high school football teams from the ETBlitz.com coverage area.
-We’re hoping to talk to all of the coaches of our programs over the course of the day.
+EDITOR’S NOTE: The concept here is to update how the scrimmages turned out involving high school football teams from the ETBlitz.com coverage area.
+We’re hoping to talk to all of the coaches of our programs over the about how they thought their scrimmages turned out, as the regular season begins for everyone next week.
 Staff from ETB was at Kilgore High School’s scrimmage against Center, so Kilgore is the first report.
+Beginning with West Rusk, the reports were taken Saturday.

 Maddox Wright scored for KHS, as well, with 1:44 left to play, and Kilgore outscored the Roughriders, 20-3, in the “live” portion of the scrimmage.